The History of Rome (podcast): Making of the podcast

 Duncan used primary sources such as Livy and Tacitus as much as possible, while using secondary or modern sources to help judge the veracity and objectivity of each source.
 In making the podcast, Duncan read almost exclusively about Roman history.
 Each show required Duncan 10 to 12 hours prep time, in addition to countless hours reading source material throughout the week.
 Duncan would aim to keep his episodes at around 4000 words.
 When recording, he would run two parallel tracks in GarageBand to preempt any errors, and would do a preparatory reading beforehand.
 He finished each podcast with a celebratory beer.

 Duncan has mentioned that in making the podcast, he learned "human nature has changed very little," and that people generally respond to the same situations in the same sorts of ways.
 "I don't think we're so completely different than any Roman was."

 The soundtrack which begins and ends each podcast comes from the GarageBand snippet Acoustic Picking 18.

+By 2017, episodes of The History of Rome had over fifty-six million downloads.